yzytmac/yzytmac/README.md

 <!-- Any image aligned to the right.
 Beware the width -->
 <img width="55%" align="right" alt="Github" src="https://wiki.jikexueyuan.com/project/wiki-journal-201507-1/images/skill-up-blog_2.png" />

-- 👨🏽‍ I’m an Android developer in ShenZhen.China for 5 years;
+- 👨🏽‍ I’m an Android developer in ShenZhen-China for 5 years;
 - 💪 I’m good at Java,Kotlin,Jetpack,Flutter and reverse-development;
 - 🏀 I like basketball and chess;
-- 📫 Contact me: yzytmac@gmail.com;
+- 📫 Contact me: yzytmac@gmail.com

 **Languages and Tools:**